Xseba360/fivem-lua-docs/README.md

 ```

 ### GetEntityCoords

-The `alive` parameter is marked as optional, so it doesn't show up as error when used
+The `alive` parameter is marked as optional, so it doesn't show up as error when used on server (where the alive
-on server (where the alive parameter does not exist)
+parameter does not exist).

 ```lua
 --- @param entity Entity
 --- @param alive boolean